-- Stay calm ensure the individual is safe and feels safe - Accept what you have been told (this should not be seen as believing or disbelieving what you have been told) - Reassure that they were right to tell you - Do not ask leading questions - Keep a written record, preferably within one hour of the conversation having taken place, of what was said in their words - Do not promise to keep what they have told you a secret
+- Stay calm ensure the individual is safe and feels safe - Accept what you have been told (this should not be seen as believing or disbelieving what you have been told) - Reassure that they were right to tell you - Do not ask leading questions - Keep a written record, preferably within one hour of the conversation having taken place, of what was said in their words - The written record may be kept in a WhatsApp message to the DSL.
+WhatsApp is 'End to End' encrypted.
+It should not be kept on the shared Group WhatsApp. - Do not promise to keep what they have told you a secret